ibm-cloud-docs/app-configuration/ac-near-realtime-updates.md

    - Select the regions from which you want to collect configuration change events.

 3. Activity Tracker Event Routing automatically forwards configuration change events to {{site.data.keyword.appconfig_short}}, which processes them and updates the configuration database.

+To collect near real-time Activity Tracker events for Cloud Object Storage (COS) buckets, you must explicitly enable Activity Tracking for each bucket.
+For more information, see [Enabling bucket audit events](/docs/cloud-logs?topic=cloud-logs-cos#cos_bucket_audit_events).
+{: note}

+For Enterprise accounts, to support near real-time events for sub-accounts, you must create the Activity Tracker target and route in each child account using the parent account's {{site.data.keyword.appconfig_short}} instance CRN.
+{: note}

 ## Benefits of near real-time configuration collection